rticommunity/rtishapesdemo-android/ShapesDemo/README.md

   Go to http://developer.android.com/tools/sdk/ndk/index.html and follow [these instructions](http://tools.android.com/recent/usingthendkplugin).
 Note that you don't need the legacy NDK toolchains.

 4. Install RTI Connext DDS Micro

-  You'll need to get this from your local RTI representative.
-Contact info@rti.com to find out who this is.
+   RTI Connext DDS Micro provides a small-footprint modular messaging solution for resource-limited devices that have
+   minimal memory, Flash, CPU power or no operating system.
+For detail http://www.rti.com/products/micro/.

+   To get a copy of RTI Connext DDS Micro, contact your local RTI representative
+   (http://www.rti.com/company/contact/index.html) or email at info@rti.com to find out your local representative.

+   To install RTI Connext DDS Micro, you need to get a set of Host support source files and target ARCH libraries.

 5. Open ShapesDemo project in Eclipse

     1. Start Eclipse
-    2. Use File -> Import -> Existing Projects into Workspace
+    2. Use File -> Import -> Existing Android Code into Workspace
     3. Select the directory where you have installed the ShapesDemo project

 6. Edit `jni/Android.mk`
   You should modify the file to reflect the directory where you installed RTI Connext DDS Micro.
   You may also want to use a different architecture for the Connext DDS Micro libraries.

+   For example on Windows platform,

-        RTI_CONNEXT_MICRO_HOME := C:\Rti\rti_me.2.2.3
+        RTI_CONNEXT_MICRO_HOME := C:\RTI\rti_connext_micro.2.3
         PLATFORM_ARCH := armv7leAndroidR8Dgcc4.7

     If you have NDK8 or earlier, please upgrade to NDK9 if you can.
 Otherwise, look in the